-I am interested in the role of psychological characteristics in a number of business-related domains (e.g. marketing or management).
-More specifically, my research combines traditional experimental methods with Big Data analytics to study how psychological characteristics influence real-life outcomes such as financial well-being, consumer satisfaction or team performance, and how such insights can be used to help businesses and individuals make better decisions.
+Sandra Matz is interested in the role of psychological characteristics in a number of business-related domains (e.g. marketing or management).
+More specifically, her research combines traditional experimental methods with Big Data analytics to study how psychological characteristics influence real-life outcomes such as financial well-being, consumer satisfaction or team performance, and how such insights can be used to help businesses and individuals make better decisions.

-I have recently finished my PhD at the University of Cambridge Psychology Department (Thesis title: Psychological Fit in Customer-Centric Marketing).
-In July 2017, I will start as an Assistant Professor in the Management Division at the Columbia Business School in New York City.
+In July 2017, Sandra Matz completed her PhD at the University of Cambridge Psychology Department (Thesis title: Psychological Fit in Customer-Centric Marketing), and started as an Assistant Professor in the Management Division at the Columbia Business School in New York City.

-Before coming to Cambridge as a PhD candidate I studied Psychology at the Albert-Ludwigs University in Freiburg (Germany), focusing on leadership development and successful communication in project teams.
-I developed my passion for the combination of personality research and Big Data during an exchange year at the University of Cambridge in 2011/12, in which I wrote my undergraduate thesis under the supervision of Dr. Michal Kosinski.
+Before coming to Cambridge as a PhD candidate, Sandra Matz studied Psychology at the Albert-Ludwigs University in Freiburg (Germany), focusing on leadership development and successful communication in project teams.
+She developed my passion for the combination of personality research and Big Data during an exchange year at the University of Cambridge in 2011/12, in which she started collaborating with Dr. Michal Kosinski.

-Besides my academic research I consult and deliver talks for companies on the topic of personalized digital marketing and persuasion.
-I have worked with a number of national and international companies such as Edelman (with customer: Barclays), Grayling (with customer: HiltonHHonors), VisualDNA and Perpetual Fostering.
-The goal of these collaborations is to make my insights available to companies and to further advance our understanding of personalized digital communication by testing cutting-edge technologies in real-world settings.
+Besides her academic, Sandra Matz consults and delivers talks for companies on the topic of personalized digital marketing and persuasion.
+She has worked with a number of national and international companies such as Edelman (with customer: Barclays), Grayling (with customer: HiltonHHonors), VisualDNA and Perpetual Fostering.
+The goal of these collaborations is to make scientific insights available to companies and to further advance our understanding of personalized digital communication by testing cutting-edge technologies in real-world settings.
 For more information see Consultancy.

-I collaborate with numerous researchers in Cambridge and around the world, including Dr. Joe Gladstone and Dr. David Stillwell (Cambridge Judge Business School), Dr. Michal Kosinski (Stanford Graduate School of Business), Dr. Samuel Gosling (University of Texas), Dr. Gabriella Harari (Stanford University), Sandrine Mueller (University of Cambridge), Dr. Lucas Carvalho (Universidade São Francisco, Brazil), and Dr. Jochen Menges (WHU Düsseldorf, Germany).
+Sandra Matz collaborates with researchers around the world, including Dr. Joe Gladstone and Dr. David Stillwell (Cambridge Judge Business School), Dr. Michal Kosinski (Stanford Graduate School of Business), Dr. Samuel Gosling (University of Texas), Dr. Gabriella Harari (Stanford University), Sandrine Mueller (University of Cambridge), Dr. Lucas Carvalho (Universidade São Francisco, Brazil), and Dr. Jochen Menges (WHU Düsseldorf, Germany).